-Watch this video to learn about what can be causing your attic mold and how Dr. Energy Saver Solutions can solve it!
+Watch this video to learn about what can be causing your attic mold and how Dr. Energy Saver Solutions, A Service of DBS can solve it!

 If you have mold in your attic, air leakage and poor ventilation are likely to blame.
 Moisture enters your attic from the living space below and causes all kinds of problems, including mold and wood rot.
-Dr. Energy Saver Solutions can prevent attic mold using proper air sealing, ventilation and insulation to limit the amount of warm air that’s escaping into your attic.
+Dr. Energy Saver Solutions, A Service of DBS can prevent attic mold using proper air sealing, ventilation and insulation to limit the amount of warm air that’s escaping into your attic.
 These improvements can also reduce your heating and cooling costs by as much as 40 percent!

-If you have mold in your attic or high energy bills, call us at 1-877-805-9431 or click below to request to request an on-site inspection and free quote to upgrade your attic insulation.
+If you have mold in your attic or high energy bills, call us at 1-855-580-2907 or click below to request to request an on-site inspection and free estimate to upgrade your attic insulation.

 When mold is found in your attic, the main concern is damage from rot and excess moisture.
 Mold can weaken structural elements of your home like the rafters and roof sheathing.
 If you don't find the source of the moisture in your attic and fix the problem, it will only get worse.
 Another common concern with mold in the home is exposure to airborne mold spores.
 It's best to call a professional as soon as you spot the mold to prevent damage to your home and possible health hazards.

 Mold from ventilation mistake.
 This dryer vent is blowing moist air into the attic instead of outside of the home.
 Black stains on the roof decking is mold caused by this moisture.

 Moist air typically finds its way into your attic from poor ventilation and air leaks.
 We find that in most houses, the bathroom vent fan is dumping moist air into the attic rather than outside.
 If your bathroom vent fan isn't installed properly, when you take a hot shower, all that moist air could be dumping into your attic space.